ncoghlan/misc/notes/python3/questions_and_answers.rst

 That last case only appeared around 2014 (~5 years into the migration), and the difference in perspective appears to be an instance of the classic early adopter/early majority divide in platform adoption.
-The deliberately gentle migration plan is for the benefit of the late adopters that drive Python's overall popularity, not the early adopters that make up both the open source development community and the (slightly) broader software development blogging community.
+The deliberately gentle migration plan was (and is) for the benefit of the late adopters that drive Python's overall popularity, not the early adopters that make up both the open source development community and the (slightly) broader software development blogging community.

-It's important to keep in mind that Python 2.6 (released October 2008) has long stood as one of the most widely deployed versions of Python, purely through being the system Python in Red Hat Enterprise Linux 6 and its derivatives, and usage of Python 2.4 (released November 2004) is non-trivial for the same reason with respect to Red Hat Enterprise Linux 5.
+It's important to keep in mind that Python 2.6 (released October 2008) has long stood as one of the most widely deployed versions of Python, purely through being the system Python in Red Hat Enterprise Linux 6 and its derivatives, and usage of Python 2.4 (released November 2004) remained non-trivial through to at least March 2017 for the same reason with respect to Red Hat Enterprise Linux 5.

 I expect there is a similar effect from stable versions of Debian, Ubuntu LTS releases and SUSE Linux Enterprise releases, but (by some strange coincidence) I'm not as familiar with the Python versions and end-of-support dates for those as I am with those for the products sold by my employer ;)

-If we weren't getting complaints from the early adopter crowd about the pace of the migration, *then* I'd be worried (because it would indicate they had abandoned Python entirely and moved on to something else).
+If we weren't getting complaints from the early adopter crowd about the pace of the migration, *then* I would have been worried (as it would have indicated they had abandoned Python entirely and moved on to something else).

-The other key point to keep in mind is that the available metrics on Python 3 adoption are quite limited.
+The final key point to keep in mind is that the available metrics on Python 3 adoption are quite limited, and that remains true regardless of whether we think the migration is going well or going poorly.
 The three main quantitative options are to analyse user agents on the Python Package Index, declarations of Python 3 support on PyPI and binary installer downloads for Mac OS X and Windows from python.org.

-The first of those is heavily dominated by *existing* Python 2 users, but the trend in Python 3 usage is still upwards.
+The first of those remains heavily dominated by *existing* Python 2 users, but the trend in Python 3 usage is still upwards.
+These metrics are stored as a public data set in Google Big Query, and
+`this post <https://langui.sh/2016/12/09/data-driven-decisions/>`__ goes over some of the queries that are possible with the available data.
+The records are incomplete prior to June 2016, but running the query in April 2017 shows downloads from Python 3 clients increasing from around 7% of approximately 7 million downloads in June 2016 to around 12% of approximately 720 million downloads in March 2017.

-The second is based on manually recorded metadata rather than automated version compatibility checking, but the stats as of January 2014 show 38.8k packages total, 26.5k claiming compatibility with *any* version of Python and 3.5k claiming compatibility with Python 3.
-Of the top 200 most downloaded packages, ~70% offer Python 3 support, with several of those that are Python 2 only (such as sentry, graphite-web and supervisord) typically being run as standalone services rather than as imported modules that necessarily need to be using the same version of Python.
-Again, the trend is upwards - I'm not aware of anyone *adding* Python 3 support, and then removing it as imposing too much maintenance overhead (if using a single source approach, as is now recommended for code that needs to support both Python 2 and Python 3 simultaneously, the ongoing maintenance requirement amounts to testing across multiple Python versions).
+The second is based on publisher provided package metadata rather than automated version compatibility checking.

+Of the top 360 `most downloaded packages <http://py3readiness.org/>`__, ~94%
+offer Python 3 support, with several of those that are Python 2 only (such as graphite-web and supervisord) typically being run as standalone services rather than as imported modules that necessarily need to be using the same version of Python.
+Again, the trend is upwards (the number in 2014 was closer to 70%), and I'm not aware of anyone *adding* Python 3 support, and then removing it as imposing too much maintenance overhead.

-Over 2013, the last metric reached the point where Python 3 downloads outnumber Python 2 downloads (54% vs 46%).
+The last metric reached the point where Python 3 downloads outnumbered Python 2 downloads (54% vs 46%) back in 2013.
+Those stats needs to be collected manully from the `www.python.org` server logs, so I don't have anything more recent than that.

-The Python 3 ecosystem is definitely still the smaller of the two at this point in time (by a significant margin), but users that start with Python 3 should be able to move to Python 2 easily enough if the need arises, and hopefully with a clear idea of which parts of Python 2 are the modern recommended parts that survived the transition to Python 3, and which parts are the legacy cruft that only survives in the latest Python 2.x releases due to backwards compatibility concerns.
+The Python 3 ecosystem is definitely still the smaller of the two at this point in time (by a non-trivial margin), but users that start with Python 3 are able to move parts of their applications and services to Python 2 readily enough if the need arises, and hopefully with a clear idea of which parts of Python 2 are the modern recommended parts that survived the transition to Python 3, and which parts are the legacy cruft that only survives in the latest Python 2.x releases due to backwards compatibility concerns.

 For the inverse question relating to the concern that the existing migration plan is too *aggressive*, see :ref:`abandoning-users`.